This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-If you don’t think the climb is such a great idea, you can take a jeep tour to the refuge, which offers amazing views of neighboring volcanoes.
+If you don’t think the climb is such a great idea, you can take a jeep tour of the refuge, which offers amazing views of neighboring volcanoes.

 The name Iguazú means “big water” in the indigenous Guarani language, and no doubt they are right!

-One of the new seven wonders of nature and one of the most famous South America landmarks, these imposing waterfalls can be visited from either Brazil or Argentina.
+One of the new seven wonders of nature and one of the most famous South American landmarks, these imposing waterfalls can be visited from either Brazil or Argentina.

 As most people do, I visited the falls from the Argentinian side because it gives access to “Paseo del Diablo”, a trail that takes you right over the falls of Devi’s Throat, the highest fall in the park.

-Be sure to put Iguazú Falls on your bucket blist of best places to visit in South America!
+Be sure to put Iguazú Falls on your bucket list of the best places to visit in South America!

-It was one of the biggest slave ports in the Spanish colony, and you can feel it when you look at its people and learn about their history.
+It was one of the biggest slave ports in the Spanish colony, and you can feel it when you look at its people and learn about its history.